cooldo/experience/research/bash-handbook.md

 So how to do it?

-The first way is that all the subprocesses in the pipe belong to the same PGID(process group id), if you kill the PGID, then you can kill the pipe.
+The first way is that all the sub-processes in the pipe belong to the same PGID(process group id), if you kill the PGID, then you can kill the pipe.

 ```bash
 $ ps -o pid,ppid,pgid,comm